The History Man

 The History Man is a campus novel by Malcolm Bradbury published in 1975.
 His best-known novel, it is a satire of academic life in the "glass and steel" universities, the ones established in the 1960s which followed the "redbricks".
-In 1981 the book was made into a successful BBC television serial.
+In 1981 the book was made into a BBC television serial.

+The New Zealander, Ian Carter, was so outraged by the book's portrait of sociology and sociologists that he was inspired to write Ancient Cultures of Conceit: British University Fiction in the Post War Years, a sociological examination of British academic novels.

 Plot introduction

 Howard Kirk is a lecturer in sociology at the local university.
 He is a "theoretician of sociability".
-The Kirks are trendy leftist people but living together for many years and the advance of middle age have left unfavourable traces in their relationship.
+The Kirks are trendy lefties but living together for many years and the advance of middle age have left unfavourable traces in their relationship.
 It is Barbara Kirk who notices this change, whereas Howard is as enthusiastic and self-assured as always.
 Officially, the Kirks oppose traditional gender roles just as fiercely as the exploitation of humans by other humans.
 Practices have crept into their lives, which do not live up to such high standards, Howard writes books, while Barbara—stranded with much of the housework and two little children—would like to but never gets round to it.
 Any female student who comes to live with—rather than work for—them is made to babysit and perform domestic chores.